-As a result of these factors and other factors discussed above, and the limited cushion (or headroom as commonly referred) due to recent acquisitions, goodwill and indefinitelived intangible assets for the reporting units within the Molding Technology Solutions reportable operating segment are more susceptible to impairment risk.
-The estimated fair value, as calculated during the interim and annual impairment assessments, for all the reporting units within the Molding Technology Solutions reportable operating segment are more susceptible to impairment ranged from approximately 3% to 6% greater than their carrying value (versus 10% to 28% at the previous annual goodwill impairment assessment date).
+As a result of these factors and other factors discussed above, and the limited cushion (or headroom as commonly referred) due to recent acquisitions, goodwill and indefinite-lived intangible assets for the reporting units within the Molding Technology Solutions reportable operating segment are more susceptible to impairment risk.
+The estimated fair value, as calculated during the interim and annual impairment assessments, for all the reporting units within the Molding Technology Solutions reportable operating segment ranged from approximately 3% to 6% greater than their carrying value (versus 10% to 28% at the previous annual goodwill impairment assessment date).
 The estimated fair value, as calculated on July 1, 2024, for a reporting unit within the Advanced Process Solutions reportable operating segment was approximately 29% greater than its carrying value (this is a newly identified reporting unit as the result of the integration of recent acquisitions).
-Each of the other reporting units within the Advanced Process Solutions reportable operating segment date.
+Each of the other reporting units within the Advanced Process Solutions reportable operating segment had significant cushion or headroom at the annual impairment assessment date.